Sign in

 1import { createSlice } from '@reduxjs/toolkit'; 2 3const initialState = { 4 user: null, 5 token: null, 6 isAuthenticated: false, 7}; 8 9const authSlice = createSlice({ 10 name: 'auth', 11 initialState, 12 reducers: { 13 loginSuccess(state, action) { 14 state.user = action.payload.user; 15 state.token = action.payload.token; 16 state.isAuthenticated = true; 17 }, 18 logout(state) { 19 state.user = null; 20 state.token = null; 21 state.isAuthenticated = false; 22 }, 23 }, 24}); 25 26export const { loginSuccess, logout } = authSlice.actions; 27export default authSlice.reducer;

-The authentication slice is where you define the initial state and create reducers and actions to handle user authentication.
+In the authentication slice, you define the initial state and create reducers and actions to handle user authentication.

 The initial state for the authentication slice should include properties for the user object, authentication token, and a flag indicating whether the user is authenticated.
 Here's an example of an initial state: